Deep-imagelab/AWAN/README.md

 Jiaojiao Li, Chaoxiong Wu, Rui Song, Yunsong Li and Fei Liu.
 [Adaptive Weighted Attention Network with Camera Spectral Sensitivity Prior for Spectral Reconstruction from RGB Images](http://openaccess.thecvf.com/content_CVPRW_2020/html/w31/Li_Adaptive_Weighted_Attention_Network_With_Camera_Spectral_Sensitivity_Prior_for_CVPRW_2020_paper.html).
 In CVPR Workshop 2020.
 (Winner of NTIRE Challenge on Spectral Reconstruction from RGB Images.
 Our method achieves the **1st** ranking on the "Clean" track and the **3rd** place only 1.59106e-4 more than the 1st on the "Real World" track).

-The codes will be publish asap within this week.
+The codes will be published asap within this week.